Classical Multidimensional Scaling on Metric Measure Spaces: Traceability of cMDS on the circle, tori, metric graphs and fractals

 The first observation is that, even if $\mX$ has the zero sectional curvature everywhere, one cannot expect that in general $\trng(\mX)=0$.
 This is because the negative trace of $\mX$ is determined by the \emph{global} geometry of $\mX$, whereas sectional curvature reflects local information.

 Here is a specific example.
-Note that the compact metric measure space $\mathbb{T}^N=\Sp^1\times\cdots\times \Sp^1$ ($N$ times) defined as in \S\ref{sec:sec:cmdsproduct} coincides with the $N$-flat torus, as a Riemannian manifold (as defined in \cite[Example 2.7]{do1992riemannian}) because the $L^2$-product of distances is generated by the product Riemannian metric.\footnote{This is a standard fact which can be easily checked.} In other words, the sectional curvature of $\mathbb{T}^N$ is identically zero everywhere whereas $\trng(\mathbb{T}^N)=\frac{N\pi^2}{12}\rightarrow\infty$ as $N\rightarrow\infty$ by item (3) of Corollary \ref{cor:NtoruscMDS}.
+Note that the mm-space $\mathbb{T}^N=\Sp^1\times\cdots\times \Sp^1$ ($N$ times) defined as in \S\ref{sec:sec:cmdsproduct} coincides with the $N$-flat torus, as a Riemannian manifold (as defined in \cite[Example 2.7]{do1992riemannian}) because the $L^2$-product of distances is generated by the product Riemannian metric.\footnote{This is a standard fact which can be easily checked.} In other words, the sectional curvature of $\mathbb{T}^N$ is identically zero everywhere whereas $\trng(\mathbb{T}^N)=\frac{N\pi^2}{12}\rightarrow\infty$ as $N\rightarrow\infty$ by item (3) of Corollary \ref{cor:NtoruscMDS}.

 On the contrary, if $\trng(\mX)=0$, then $\mX$ can be isometrically embedded in Euclidean space which forces the sectional curvatures of $\mX$ to be zero everywhere.
-Hence, we think the following question is intriguing: \begin{question} When $\mX$ is a compact Riemannian manifold, is it possible to bound the absolute magnitude of its sectional curvature with respect to $\trng(\mX)$? \end{question} \end{remark}
+Hence, we think the following question is intriguing:

+\begin{restatable}{question}{curvdist} When $\mX$ is a compact Riemannian manifold, is it possible to uniformly upper bound the absolute magnitude of its sectional curvature with respect to $\trng(\mX)$? \end{restatable} \end{remark}